-aged 52, has been our Executive Director and Chief Executive Officer since she founded the Group in 1999, and is primarily responsible for our overall management and strategy development.
-Ms. Liu previously worked at CCTV from 1995 to 1998.
+aged 53, has been our Executive Director and Chief Executive Officer since she founded the Group in 1999, and is primarily responsible for our strategy development and overall management.
+Ms. Liu previously worked at CCTV as a producer director in news and features from 1995 to 1998.